Bioeconomy visions' chairs

 Biotechnology vision

-A biotechnology vision, emphasising the importance of biotechnology and biomanufacturing research, for application and commercialisation in different sectors.
+A Biotechnology Vision, emphasising the importance of biotechnology and biomanufacturing research, for application and commercialisation in different sectors.

-Bioecology Vision Chair
+Bioecology and Social Vision Chair

 Bioecology vision